ga-wdi-curriculum/git-branching/readme.md

 ## Merge Conflicts (10 min, 1:35)

-PLEASE NOTE: Merging does not always go smoothly, but don't be scared!
+Merging often does not go smoothly, so don't be alarmed!
+When git tries to automatically merge commit histories,  it sometimes fails due to conflicting changes.
+This is called a **merge conflict**.

 ```
 Auto-merging <file_name>